 Maintain a Balanced Diet

 To further maintain balance in your diet, consider taking a colostrum supplement.
-Colostrum is packed with a wide range of macro- and micronutrients, as well as antibodies and other immune-balancing compounds.
+Colostrum is packed with a wide range of macronutrients, micronutrients, and other immune-balancing compounds.
 All of these components help maintain whole-body homeostasis when combined with an active, healthy lifestyle.
-For example, colostrum has been used to reduce a leaky gut, which can contribute to digestive issues and an overactive immune response, thereby contributing to poor sleep.